the-t-in-rtf/fluid-json-schema/docs/validator.md

 By default, the `error` (validation error) and `data` (the value that broke the rule) are exposed.
 See above for an example of changing this behaviour.

+## `gpii.schema.hashSchema(gssSchema)`

+* `{Object} gssSchema`: A GSS schema definition.
+* Returns: A unique `{String}` hash representing the GSS Schema.

+Many of the global validation component's invokers accept a "schema hash", which is used to look up the schema in the validation component's internal cache.
+This static API function is provided to allow you to hash your schema content yourself.
+If this value is supplied to one of the above invokers, a small amount of time is saved versus calculating the hash multiple times from the raw schema.
+Each hash typically takes less than 1 millisecond, so the default invokers and grades do not store the hashed value.
+This function is provided for use cases where an additional 1ms makes a real difference in perceived performance, and the process of storing and passing around the schema hash is left up to the implementer.

 ## Example Usage